nikklover/light-years-converter/README.md

 # light-years-converter
-programm convert light years in kilometres / website interface
+program convert light years in kilometres / website interface

 The program allows users to convert light years to kilometers using a web interface.
  When the button is pressed, the event handler extracts the value entered by the